The Importance of Dust Distribution in Ionizing-photon Escape: NIRCam and MIRI Imaging of a Lyman Continuum-emitting

 Among confirmed LyC-emitting galaxies at $z>3$, Ion1 is remarkable.
 It was originally selected as a $z\sim4$ (B-band dropout) Lyman-break galaxy in the GOODS-S field \citep{Giavalisco2004}.
 Ion1 was first identified as a candidate LyC emitter by \citet{Vanzella2010} using ultradeep U-band imaging from the Very Large Telescope (VLT) where its LyC was detected with a signal-to-noise ratio of S/N $\sim$ 7.
 Ion1 was not detected in the 7-megasecond Chandra Deep Field-South X-ray imaging \citep{Luo2017}, providing no evidence of bright active galactic nucleus (AGN) presence.
 Later, \citet{Ji2020} confirmed Ion1 as a robust LyC-emitting galaxy at $z_{\rm{spec}}=3.794$ using deep VLT/VIMOS spectroscopy and HST/WFC3 UVIS imaging at F410M, which directly probes Ion1’s LyC emission (i.e., LyC imaging).

 The HST LyC imaging shows that the centroid of Ion1's LyC emission is spatially offset from the non-ionizing UV and stellar emission by $\sim0.8$ kpc.
-The absolute escape fraction of Ion1 was measured to be $f_{\rm{esc}} = 5 - 11\%$, which is significantly higher than the $0.5 - 3\%$ predicted by the UV slope ($\beta$)-$f_{\rm{esc}}$ relation from \citet[][their Equation 11]{Chisholm2022}\footnote{We note that new multivariate predictors of LyC escape have been proposed by \citet{Jaskot2024a, Jaskot2024b}.
-However, these predictors require measurements of optical spectral properties, such as $O_{32}$, which are currently unavailable for Ion1.}.
+The absolute escape fraction of Ion1 was measured to be $f_{\rm{esc}} = 5 - 11\%$, which is higher than the $\sim2.0\%$ predicted by the UV slope ($\beta$)-$f_{\rm{esc}}$ relation from \citet[][their Equation 11]{Chisholm2022}\footnote{We note that new multivariate predictors of LyC escape have been proposed by \citet{Jaskot2024a, Jaskot2024b}.
+Using the R50–$\beta$ model (Table 24 in \citealt{Jaskot2024b}), we obtain a predicted $f_{\rm esc} = 4.5\%$ for Ion1, which is similar to the value obtained using the predictor of \citet{Chisholm2022}.
+For other multivariate predictors in \citet{Jaskot2024b}, they require measurements of optical spectral properties, such as $O_{32}$, which are currently unavailable for Ion1.}.